Open/closed Correspondence and Extended LG/CY Correspondence for Quintic Threefolds: Gauged Linear Sigma Models

 We say a GLSM $(V,G, \bC^*_\bR, W,\zeta)$ is Calabi-Yau if $G\subset \SL(V)$, or equivalently, the GIT quotient $X_\zeta = V\sslash_\zeta G$ is a Calabi-Yau variety.
 When the GLSM is abelian, the Calabi-Yau condition is equivalent to

 where $N=\dim V$.

-In this case we will often call our quasi-central charges simply central charges since they correspond to (under the mirror map) central charges of D-branes represented by the matrix factorizations in the physics literature \cite{Ho00}.
+In this case we will often call our quasimap central charges simply central charges since they correspond to (under the mirror map) central charges of D-branes represented by the matrix factorizations in the physics literature \cite{Ho00}.

 One of the main results of~\cite{AL23} is the so-called Higgs-Coulomb correspondence, which means that central charges of an abelian, Calabi-Yau GLSM have explicit Mellin-Barnes type integral representations.